tecladocode/web-dev-bootcamp/curriculum/section03/lectures/01_how_websites_work/README.md

 After our browser sends the request for us, it's up to the site's server to handle the request and give us what we asked for in the form of an HTTP response.
 The HTTP response contains lots of information such as the time the response was sent, and information about the content being returned.

-The server may not always be able to fulfill our request, and the response contains a status line to let us know the status of the request.
+The server may not always be able to fulfill our request, and the response contains a line to let us know the status of the request.
 This line includes the HTTP version being used, a status code for the response, and some explanatory phrase for the status code.

 These status codes are how the server communicates whether anything went wrong with the initial request, or if anything else noteworthy happened.
 You're probably familiar with the `404` status code, which indicates that a resource could not be found.
 It usually means that we're trying to access a page which doesn't exist.